 Inspira - Once your child is aged 13 or over, we are required by law to pass on certain information to the provider of youth support services in your area.
 This is the local authority support service for young people aged 13 to 19 in England.
 We must provide the address of you and your child (and their date of birth), telephone numbers and any further information relevant to the support services' role.

 We will provide references to any other educational institution that the student proposes to attend and to potential employers of past and present students.

 On request we will share academic records with inspectors from Ofsted.

 We are required, by law, to pass some information about our students to the Department for Education (DfE).
 This information will, in turn, then be made available for use by the Local Authority.

-DfE may also share student level personal data that we supply to them, with third parties.
-This will only take place where legislation allows it to do so and it is in compliance with the Data Protection Act 1998 and the General Data Protection Regulation.
+DfE may also share pupil level personal data that we supply to them, with third parties.
+This will only take place where legislation allows it to do so and it is in compliance with the Data Protection Act 2018 and the UK GDPR.

 Decisions on whether DfE releases this personal data to third parties are subject to a robust approval process and are based on a detailed assessment of who is requesting the data, the purpose for which it is required, the level and sensitivity of data requested and the arrangements in place to store and handle the data.
 To be granted access to student level data, requestors must comply with strict terms and conditions covering the confidentiality and handling of data, security arrangements and retention and use of the data.

 For more information on how this sharing process works, please visit:

 For information on which third party organisations (and for which project) student level data has been provided to, please visit: https://www.gov.uk/government/publications/national-pupil-database-requests-received